-The better sounding and more grammatically correct your content is, the more reputable you’ll be.
-Have your team install Grammarly into their Chrome browsers or on their PCs in order to check their work on Google Docs or in Microsoft Word.
-As you type, Grammarly will flag misspelling or grammar errors, and will also tell you when a sentence is hard to read or could be worded differently.
+The stronger and more grammatically correct your writing is, the more users will trust what you have to say.
+Have your team install Grammarly into their Chrome browsers or on their PCs to check their work on Google Docs or in Microsoft Word.
+As you type, Grammarly flags misspellings or grammar errors and tells you when a sentence is hard to read or could be worded differently.

 Free B2B Content Design Tools